Local implementations of non-local quantum gates in linear entangled channel

-The generalized protocol of simultaneous $ C^{\mathcal{H}} $ gate teleportation using the above series network is given in figure 3, where the unknown state given in eq.
-5. For n parties the communication cost is $(n-1)$ ebits and $(n^2+n-2)/2$ cbits.
-It is worth emphasizing the interesting feature of the series network, which enables a party, not directly connected to the target, to control an operation on the same.

-We could not find any protocol where controlled-Unitary gate can be teleported using this entanglement cost.
-So, from the above protocol, we can say that the Unitary as well as Hermitian operators has significance in series entangled network.
+From the above protocol, it can be inferred that the Unitary as well as Hermitian operators have significance in linear entangled network.
 This operator has the additional property of involution (i.e., the operator is same as its inverse), which is responsible for making this protocol deterministic.
 Most of the important gates like controlled-Pauli gates, controlled-Hadamard gate etc., belong to this category, making this implementation powerful.